 In the last week cases have been reported in all wards in the borough.
-From 8th March - 14th March 2021, Crompton ward, Rumworth ward and Great Lever ward saw the highest number of cases; most wards, except Crompton and Westhoughton South have seen decreases in case rates from the previous week.
+From 20th March - 26th March 2021, Westhoughton South ward, Crompton ward, and Farnworth ward saw the highest number of cases; in most wards case numbers were broadly similar to the previous week.